-This also enables you to appreciate if the knowledge you stand to gain could be useful for your business success.
-For instance; By understanding why this person said no to us what can we change to engage more effectively with future leads and existing clients?
+This also enables you to appreciate if the knowledge you stand to gain could be useful for your success and happiness.
+For instance; By understanding why this person said no to me/us what can we change to engage more effectively with in the future?

 So you now know that this conversation is necessary how can you make it powerful, productive and pleasurable?

 And don’t forget in my book “Fight the Fear – How to beat your negative mindset and win in life” I dedicate a whole chapter to looking at what people are thinking and another to the fear of not wanting to look stupid.
 Buy your copy here.